Restore HyWorks Controller

 -

-Proceed with installation until the screen Service Database Configuration comes.
+Continue with the installation until the screen Service Database Configuration appears.

 -